blongden/vnd.error/README.md

 OPTIONAL

 For expressing a (numeric/alpha/alphanumeric) identifier to refer to the specific error on the server side for logging purposes (i.e. a request number).

+### path

+OPTIONAL

+For expressing a JSON Pointer ([RFC6901](http://tools.ietf.org/html/rfc6901)) to a field in related resource (contained in the 'about' link relation) that this error is relevant for.

 ## Link Attributes